arsyadCode/FP2_ASD-SimulasiPesawat3D/README.md

 - W: Forward
 - S: Backward
 - Space: Shoot
-  Also, Drag the Mouse to orient the plane.
+- Drag Mouse to orient the plane

 If you press another button that was mentioned before, the terrain will probably disappear.